< Back

 *Presentation in the Temple.
 Wood, 45 x 44.

 The Temple of Jerusalem is represented as an elegant marble ciborium.
 The aged Simeon holds the Christ Child.
 To his left stands the eighty-four-year-old prophetess Anna with a scroll.
 Joseph holds the doves that were part of the purification ritual required by Mosaic law.
 This small square painting is one of a series of seven small panels with scenes from Christ’s life; the others are at Munich (three), New York, London and Florence (Villa I Tatti).
-All seven were originally painted on the same plank of wood, and they may originally have formed a predella or an independent low rectangular altarpiece of exceptional width (at least 305 cm.).
+All seven were originally painted on the same horizontal plank of wood and were divided only by thin vertical strips of gold.
+The complete work could conceivably have formed a predella.
+It could, alternatively and perhaps more plausibly, have formed an independent low rectangular altarpiece of exceptional width (at least 305 cm.).
+Such 'dossals' or 'retables' were common in the thirteenth century (a famous English example, the Westminster Retable, is preserved at Westminster Abbey), but fourteenth-century Italian examples are rare.
 Together with the panels now in New York, London and I Tatti, the Presentation was first recorded in 1839 at the London sale of Prince Poniatowski of Florence.
 It later belonged to Henry Willett of Brighton and the art historian Jean Paul Richter, who is said to have bought it for £80.
 Mrs Gardner paid £1,500 for it.
 It has sometimes been attributed to Giotto himself, but more often to his workshop.

 Boville Ernica (near Frosinone).
 San Pietro Ispano.